Tiffany Kosakowski, Who Ran Over Her Nine-Year-Old Son In School Parking Lot, Gets 30 Days

-A Michigan woman who ran over her nine-year-old son in a school parking lot, leaving the boy with disabling brain injuries, was sentenced on Friday to 30 days in jail, The Grand Rapids Press is reporting.
+A Michigan woman who ran over her 9-year-old son in a school parking lot — leaving the boy with disabling brain injuries — was sentenced on Friday to 30 days in jail, The Grand Rapids Press is reporting.

-Tiffany Kosakowski, 36, told a court that she is remorseful and that she will have to live with her actions for the rest of her life.
+Tiffany Kosakowski, 36, told a court that she is remorseful, and that she will have to live with her actions for the rest of her life.

-On December 11, 2018, as The Ionia Sentinel-Standard reported at the time, Kosakowski dropped off her nine-year-old son, whose name has not been released, at Chandler Woods Charter Academy in Plainfield Township.
-Kosakowski walked the boy to the door and then returned to her SUV.
+On December 11, 2018, as The Ionia Sentinel-Standard reported at the time, Kosakowski dropped off her 9-year-old son — whose name has not been released — at Chandler Woods Charter Academy in Plainfield Township.
+Kosakowski walked the boy to the door, and then returned to her SUV.

 The boy, however, didn’t want to go to school that day, as Kosakowski later admitted, and he followed her back to the vehicle.
-She backed up out of her parking spot knowing the boy was walking towards her and the vehicle.
+She backed up out of her parking spot, knowing that the boy was walking towards her and the vehicle.

-She then put the vehicle into drive and started to leave the area, but by this time the boy had attempted to open the passenger door.
-He held on to the partially-opened door as Kosakowski continued driving, for an estimated 150 feet or so.
+She then put the vehicle into drive and started to leave the area, but by this time, the boy had attempted to open the passenger door.
+He held on to the partially-opened door as Kosakowski continued driving for an estimated 150 feet or so.
 The boy lost his grip and fell to the ground, getting run over by the SUV’s rear tire in the process.

 A look at Chandler Woods Charter Academy where someone was hit by a car.
 Kent Co.
 Sheriff Dept. & Medical Response Unit on scene.